 The simplest of the three.
 Once you’ve defined your core belief and put it into action, it’s time to tell people about it, both internally and externally.

-When these three align, you will have an organization that lines up with its people, and this creates positive brand momentum yielding high performance internally and the results you want externally.
+When these three align, you’ll have an organization that lines up with its people.
+It’s this that creates positive brand momentum that will yield high performance internally and the results you want externally.

 Case Study: REI